Danjb1/rsc-remastered/README.md

  > **[r289](http://rsclients.wikia.com/wiki/Revision_289)** - Early version popular with private servers (January 23 2005)
  > **[r317](http://rsclients.wikia.com/wiki/Revision_317)** - Early version popular with private servers (May 5th 2005)

 Ideally, OpenRSC will include all the features from the latest RuneScape Classic client.
-Realistically, though, it depends on the availabiltiy of the game's data files (read on).
+Realistically, though, it depends on the availability of the game's data files (read on).

 ### Where does the game data come from?

 The client is useless without the game data (maps, images, sounds, etc.).

 Historically, the RuneScape game data was sent to the client in the form of "jag" and "mem" files.
-Fortunately, the [community](https://github.com/SamHammersley/JAG-Archive-Editor) [has](https://github.com/tomfitzhenry/RuneScape-classic-dump/blob/master/RSC%20Map%20Generator/RSC%20Map%20Generator/src/com/hikilaka/file/JagArchiveLoader.java) [managed](https://sites.google.com/site/commiesRuneScapedocumentation/cache/archives) to decipher these file formats, and has repackaged the necessary files into RSCD archives, which are essentially ZIP files.
+Fortunately, the [community](https://github.com/SamHammersley/JAG-Archive-Editor) [has](https://github.com/tomfitzhenry/RuneScape-classic-dump/blob/master/RSC%20Map%20Generator/RSC%20Map%20Generator/src/com/hikilaka/file/JagArchiveLoader.java) [managed](https://sites.google.com/site/commiesRuneScapedocumentation/cache/archives) to decipher these file formats, and has repackaged the necessary files into RSCD archives, the simplest of which are essentially ZIP files.

 The following RSCD files are required by OpenRSC: